-- CUDA compilation to object file.
-This is a combination of CUDA Compilation and C compilation, and invoked by option -c. - Preprocessing is usually implicitly performed as first step in compilation phases - Unless a phase option is specified, nvcc will compile and link all its input files - When -lib is specified, nvcc will compile all its input files, and store the resulting object files into the specified archive/library.
+- ► CUDA compilation to object file.
+This is a combination of CUDA Compilation and C compilation, and invoked by option -c. - Preprocessing is usually implicitly performed as first step in compilation phases - Unless a phase option is specified, nvcc will compile and link all its input files nvcc will store intermediate results by default into temporary files that are deleted immediately before nvcc completes.
+The location of the temporary file directories that are used are, depending on the current platform, as follows:

+When -lib is specified, nvcc will compile all its input files, and store the resulting object files into the specified archive/library.